alshedivat/al-folio/_posts/2022-11-20-Quaternary-geomorphology-of-Norway.md

 </div>

- The necessary literatures are cited to explain the materials from the field trip.
+ The literatures are cited to explain the materials from the field trip.
 However, except for old debates about ice sheet thickness and/or the paleic surface or the sediment budgets mismatch, there still are several questions that are not clear enough:
  - Quaternary deposition patterns <d-cite key="olsen.etal_2013"></d-cite>.
 Why exactly the southeastern area close to or under the ice divide has thick Quaternary deposits?
 How did the boundary between the scouring areas and the deposit areas form?
  - The age of the palsa.
 How long it can persist under 'unsuitable climate conditions? or how long it has persisted?
 There is no direct correlation between the rate of degradation and increasing MAAT, precipitation or snow depth <d-cite key="borge.etal_2017"></d-cite>, why?
 - The snow-covered shrub branches also cool permafrost by thermal bridging <d-cite key="domine.etal_2022"></d-cite>, acting like the blockfield <d-cite key="juliussen.humlum_2008"></d-cite>?